micmejia/bible-dump/NKJV/2 Timothy/2 Tim 3.md

 ###### 1
-But know this, that in the last days [^a]perilous times will come:
+But know this, that in the last days perilous times will come:

 ###### 2
 For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,

 ###### 3
-unloving, [^b]unforgiving, slanderers, without self-control, brutal, despisers of good,
+unloving, unforgiving, slanderers, without self-control, brutal, despisers of good,

 ###### 4
 traitors, headstrong, haughty, lovers of pleasure rather than lovers of God,